Find Cheap Auto Insurance Quotes in Your Area

-Comprehensive coverage will reimburse you up to the Actual Cash Value (ACV) of your car, less any deductibles, if your car is declared a total loss.
-(A total loss is declared when an insurance adjuster deems the cost to repair a vehicle to be greater than the actual value of the vehicle itself, and so declines to cover the cost of repairs.)
+/collision-comprehensive-car-insurance will reimburse you up to the Actual Cash Value (ACV) of your car, less any deductibles, if your car is declared a total loss.
+A total loss is declared when an insurance adjuster deems the cost to repair a vehicle to be greater than the actual value of the vehicle itself.
 If a tornado comes within close proximity of your vehicle, there's a high probability it could be damaged to the point of total loss.

 - Flying debris

 - Falling tree branches

 Tornadoes can be powerful enough to riddle cars with debris, flip them over and even pick them up and drop them in a different location.
 If your car is parked near anything like trees, lawn furniture or gravel, it could be severely damaged if those items become airborne during a tornado.
 Further, the rotating "supercell" thunderstorms that cause tornadoes often bring severe hail, torrential rain and downed power lines that can cause still more damage.

 Here’s an example of how a claim for tornado damage to your car might proceed.